 BOMA Local History

-2020 will mark the 100th anniversary of Denver Metro BOMA, the oldest commercial real estate association in the Denver area, and is one of the largest membership associations in the region representing over 90,000,000 square feet, nearly 80 percent, of Denver’s commercial real estate.
+2020 marked the 100th anniversary of Denver Metro BOMA, the oldest commercial real estate association in the Denver area.
+It is one of the largest membership associations in the region representing over 90,000,000 square feet, nearly 80 percent, of Denver’s commercial real estate.
 BOMA provides information, advocacy and educational programs to building owners, managers, developers, leasing professionals, corporate facility managers, asset managers, and the providers of the products and services needed to operate commercial properties.

 Many of the buildings people know well today looked vastly different in the early 20th century.

-When Union Station first opened in 1881, it was a depot for more than 80 trains a day carrying families, merchants, laborers and business leaders.
+When Union Station first opened in 1881, it was a depot for more than 80 trains a day carrying families, merchants, laborers and business leaders into and out of Denver.
 It was also the largest building in Denver.
-Following World War II, railroads gave way to cars, trucks and airplanes and in the not too distant past, Union Station often stood empty save for a few passengers awaiting the Amtrak train.
+Following World War II, railroads gave way to cars, trucks and airplanes and Union Station often stood empty save for a few passengers awaiting the Amtrak train.

-Today, Union Station is a regional transportation hub and the headquarters of Denver’s FasTracks light rail station, as well as a great place to dine, shop, and experience the flavor of Denver old and new.
+Today, Union Station is the main railway station, central transportation hub and the headquarters of Denver’s FasTracks light rail station.
+It is also a great place to dine, shop, and experience the flavor of Denver old and new.

 - The Denver Association of Building Owners and Managers was formed in affiliation with the National Association of Building Owners and Managers (NABOM).
-Many years later NABOM became BOMA International and the Denver local was renamed the Denver Metro Building Owners and Managers Association.
+NABOM evolved into BOMA International and the Denver local chapter was renamed the Denver Metro Building Owners and Managers Association.

-- Palmer Burch was BOMA President (1938/1939 and 1954) He was elected to the House of Representative’s and was an active member in providing legislative updates to the BOMA membership.
+- Palmer Burch was BOMA President (1938/1939 and 1954) He was elected to the House of Representatives and was active in providing legislative updates to the BOMA membership.

-- Central air systems were beginning to be installed in buildings.
-Building windows were made inoperable to keep the air balanced and temperature for constant within the buildings.
+- Central air systems were beginning to be installed.
+Building windows were made inoperable to keep the temperature constant within the buildings.

-- Prior to the depression, most of the buildings were owner managed.
-IREM created the Accredited Management Organization that institutional investors looked for in a managing agent.
+- Prior to the depression, most of the buildings were owner-managed.
 Due to the geographic and transportation challenges, third party management started to become more common.
+The Institute for Real Estate Managers (IREM) created the Accredited Management Organization to aid institutional investors looking for a managing agent.
 Van Schaack and Fredrick Ross were the BIG management players at that time.

-- Monthly meetings were held at First National Bank Building, 17th and Welton, on the 26th floor.
+- Monthly meetings were held on the 26th floor of the First National Bank Building at 17th and Welton.

-- BOMA buildings placed stickers at their entrances designating them as BOMA member buildings.
+- Members placed BOMA stickers at their entrances designating them as BOMA Member Buildings.

-- Allied members were allowed to join BOMA for the first time and they were called “Supplier” members.
+- Allied members were included as members of BOMA for the first time and they were called “Supplier” members.

 - First Trade Show held at the Petroleum Building.
-12 Suppliers exhibited with only 7 attendees.
+Twelve Suppliers exhibited with only seven attendees.

 - Denver Metro BOMA hosted the BOMA National Convention in 1972 with over 1,200 attendees.

 - “BOMettes” were established as women began to join BOMA.
-They wore member vests to separate themselves.
+They wore member vests to distinguish themselves.

-- BOMI Institute and CU kicked off the first ARP class in Denver.
-(Previous RPA designation name)
+- BOMI Institute and CU kicked off the first Real Property Administrator (RPA) class in Denver.
+(Previously ARP)

-- Movie “Towering Inferno” created concern over high rise office buildings and fire safety needs.
-Tenants panicked and building codes were discussed at the State Legislature.
-Originally any buildings over 75 feet were required to install automatic sprinkler systems.
+- Movie “Towering Inferno” created concern over the fire safety needs of high rise office buildings.
+Building codes were discussed at the State Legislature.
+Members originally required that any buildings over 75 feet have automatic sprinkler systems installed.
 After things settled down with the State and City code makers, older buildings were “Grandfathered” and did not have to convert.

-- First woman executive was Sally Stern who went on to become an active Allied member.
+- First woman executive was Sally Stern who became an active Allied member.

 - BOMA sponsored a horse for the Denver Mounted Patrol.
-The horses name was BOMA in bright yellow letters with blue background.
+The horse was called BOMA and his name was emblazened in bright yellow letters on a blue background.

-- First Member of the Year Award was presented to Ron Simpson, former Denver BOMA, and BOMA International President, as well as chair of the BOMI Institute.
+- First Member of the Year Award was presented to Ron Simpson, former President of both Denver BOMA and BOMA International, as well as chair of the BOMI Institute.

 - The Americans with Disabilities Act (ADA) was passed and signed into law by President George H.W.
 Bush on July 26, 1990.
 BOMA International immediately created the ADA Guidebook and the subsequent tenant guidebook, “Opening Doors” to help owners and managers comply with the new law.